 Chief Executive Officer

-Prior to founding Lodestone, Amr served as the Senior Executive Manager & Head of International Development for Qatar Islamic Bank (QIB).
+Prior to founding Lodestone, Amr served as the Senior Executive Manager and Head of International Development at the Qatar Islamic Bank Group (“QIB”).
 In his capacity at QIB, he oversaw the bank’s international operations and strategic investments (M&A, Ventures and Integrations), as well as the bank’s international network stretching from the UK to Malaysia, where he led a number of successful turnarounds and restructuring assignments.
-Amr’s role with QIB also involved the development and execution of the bank’s international expansion strategy, where he led market entry initiatives into European, Asian, and GCC countries, including Malaysia, Indonesia, the UK, France, Turkey, Lebanon, China, Kazakhstan, Pakistan, Libya, Saudi Arabia, UAE, Bahrain, Oman, Egypt and Sudan.
+Amr’s role with QIB also involved the development and execution of the bank’s international expansion strategy, where he led market entry initiatives into European, Asian, and GCC countries, including Malaysia, Indonesia, the UK, France, Turkey, Lebanon, China, Kazakhstan, Pakistan, Saudi Arabia, UAE, Qatar, Bahrain, Oman, Egypt and Sudan.

-Prior to his work at QIB, Amr served as a Project Manager for Path Solutions, where he led large scale consulting projects in areas such as banking strategy, international expansion, product development, profit pooling, fund management, treasury, core banking system implementation, e-banking, conversion of conventional banks, and risk management for global and regional commercial and investment banks.
+Prior to his work at QIB, Amr served as a Project Manager for Path Solutions, where he led large scale consulting projects for global and regional commercial and investment banks in areas that include banking strategy, international expansion, product development, fund management, treasury, core banking technology implementation, e-commerce, and risk management.

 Before joining Path Solutions, Amr held various banking and consulting roles with regional and international groups including Fransabank, Ernst & Young, HSBC and Audi Bank.

 Amr is a graduate of Harvard Business School’s General Management Program.
-He also received an MBA from the University of Wales and a B.S. in Finance and Accounting from the Hariri Canadian University.
-He also holds the CIPA certification from the Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI).
+He also received an MBA from the University of Wales and a B.S. in Finance and Accounting from RHU, where he became recipient of the lifetime alumni achievement award.
+He also holds the CIPA certification from AAOIFI.
 Amr is fluent in English, French and Arabic.